GhassenBoukhris66/sre-test/README.md

 ## Terraform requirements:

-To make terraform code work you should update the terraform.tfvars file with the appropriate nput as described in terraform/vars.tf file
+To make terraform code work you should update the terraform.tfvars file with the appropriate input as described in terraform/vars.tf file